pandoc-jp/pandoc-doc-ja/users-guide.rst

 ``--number-offset=``\ *NUMBER*\ [``,``\ *NUMBER*\ ``,``\ *…*]
    Offset for section headings in HTML output (ignored in other output formats).
-The first number is added to the section number for top-level headers, the second for second-level headers, and so on.
+The first number is added to the section number for top-level headings, the second for second-level headings, and so on.
-   So, for example, if you want the first top-level header in your document to be numbered “6”, specify ``--number-offset=5``.
-If your document starts with a level-2 header which you want to be numbered “1.5”, specify ``--number-offset=1,4``.
+   So, for example, if you want the first top-level heading in your document to be numbered “6”, specify ``--number-offset=5``.
+If your document starts with a level-2 heading which you want to be numbered “1.5”, specify ``--number-offset=1,4``.
 Offsets are 0 by default.
    Implies ``--number-sections``.